interlock-network/interlock-docs/faq.md

 <details>
   <summary><h4>How do people get compensated on your network?</h4></summary>
-People earn $INTR Tokens in many ways some being by using our extension passively and anonymously sharing a subset of their browsing data, or by actively flagging and staking grey-area-entities.
+People earn $ILOCK Tokens in many ways some being by using our extension passively and anonymously sharing a subset of their browsing data, or by actively flagging and staking grey-area-entities.
 With many other options still being explored.</details>